Designing the Extraordinary

 In London we'll soon have a fleet of Heatherwick's designs making their way round the city, as eight of the new London buses go into service in the capital.
 There's been a whole heap of controversy about the buses - an abhorrently expensive vanity project for the city's mayor, Boris Johnson; or a dazzling step forward in transport design, depending on who you're speaking to.

-The show, which runs until the end of September, is well worth a visit, and there’s an accompanying hefty tome, Thomas Heatherwick: Making from Thames & Hudson.
+The show, which runs until the end of September, is well worth a visit, and there's an accompanying hefty tome, Thomas Heatherwick: Making from Thames & Hudson.
+For more on Heatherwick, check out the Guardian's guided tour of the show, and Mike Dempsey's interview with Heatherwick on the RDI Insights page.